Rajkaran713/Project-Flume/flume-etl/README.md

 ## 📋 Overview

-Project Flume is a production-grade data engineering platform that ingests, processes, and analyzes real-time environmental data from **2,600+ monitoring stations** across Canada.
+Project Flume is a Realtime production-grade data engineering platform that ingests, processes, and analyzes real-time environmental data from **2,600+ monitoring stations** across Canada.
 The system combines weather and hydrometric data to predict water level changes and identify flood risks **6-24 hours in advance** using machine learning.

 ### Key Features